PREVIOUS

 Here’s another splendid example from taken from the base

-of one of my Belfast Miniature Armorial Tygs !!
+one of my Belfast Miniature Armorial Tygs !!
 Since 1st.

-Period Miniature Armorials are considered like NON-existent,
+Miniature Armorials are considered like NON-existent,

-you will note, IF you look closely at the picture below,
+you look closely at the picture below,

-you will see the ‘remnants’ of a 2nd Period Mark’s Ribbon
+‘remnants’ of a 2nd Period Mark’s Ribbon

 ‘UNDER’ the 1st !!??
-Apparently, the 2nd was possibly too
+Apparently, the 2nd was

 large for a proper transfer so someone just grabbed up